wangpeipei90/wangpeipei90.github.io/index.md

 ## About Me
-I am a PhD candidate at the [Department of Computer Science](https://www.csc.ncsu.edu/) of [North Carolina State University](https://www.ncsu.edu/).
-I joined SOFTWARE ENGINEERING team in 2017 and have been under the supervision of [Dr. Kathryn T. Stolee](https://kstolee.github.io/) since then.
+I graduated as a PhD from [Department of Computer Science](https://www.csc.ncsu.edu/) of [North Carolina State University](https://www.ncsu.edu/) in 2021.
+Since 2017, I joined SOFTWARE ENGINEERING team and was under the supervision of [Dr. Kathryn T. Stolee](https://kstolee.github.io/) since then.

 From 2013 to 2016 I worked with [Dr. Xiaohui(Helen) Gu](https://www.csc2.ncsu.edu/faculty/xgu/) on distributed system research.
 Before coming to NC State University, I received from [Xi'an Jiaotong University](http://en.xjtu.edu.cn/) my Bachelor's degree in Software Engineering in 2010 and Master's degree in Computer Science in 2013.

-My current research is focused on **improving regular expression comprehension, testing, and maintenance** through program analysis techniques.
-I am also interested in techniques of cloud system debugging and diagnosis to detect and repair system anomalies and bugs at the fine granularity.
+My research interests spread from **improving regular expression comprehension, testing, and maintenance in software engineering** through program analysis techniques to techniques of cloud system debugging and diagnosis to detect and repair system anomalies and bugs at the fine granularity.

-I have an internship at Facebook Inc. during Jun-Aug 2020, IBM Inc. (Research Triangle Park) during Jun-Aug 2018 and IBM Inc. (China Research Laboratory) during Jun-Aug 2015, and another at Morgan Stanley IT department (Shanghai) in 2012.
+I did internships at Facebook Inc. during Jun-Aug 2020, IBM Inc. (Research Triangle Park) during Jun-Aug 2018 and IBM Inc. (China Research Laboratory) during Jun-Aug 2015, and another at Morgan Stanley IT department (Shanghai) in 2012.

 Here is my [resume](https://wangpeipei90.github.io/resume/Resume_Peipei.pdf).